 8. Gun Range-Zoning Revision Recommendation: Mr. Cook states the second motion directs our Township Attorney to propose an amendment to our ordinances to determine the potential location that supports shooting ranges in our township.
-That amendment will be presented to our board for review and then forwarded on to the Planning Commission to conduct all necessary hearings which will include public hearings for public comments.
-It would than come back to the Board.
-The expectation of the Board is that enforcement of the ordinance is in place to protect the well-being of the community.
-At the same time allowing sports shooting ranges in areas are appropriate for such activities.
+That amendment will be presented.
 S. Schultz asks if this proposed motion allows the opportunity to move an individual’s gun range to a more appropriate area.
 Mr. Cook said yes.
 If we have a restriction to the R01 ordinance than we explore the other areas for the appropriateness of shooting ranges.
 This would help define the parameters associated with these to ensure the safety and welfare of the community.
 Ms. Schultz requests comments from other board members.
 Ms. Windiate feels the ordinance amendment would be appropriate.
 Mr. Petersen does not feel that the Township is equipped or should be equipped to fight this fight.
 Mr. Cook moves to authorize the township attorney to prepare a draft zoning ordinance in the admittance to provide for the location of sports shooting ranges defined herein as an area designed and operated for rifles, shotguns, pistols, silhouettes, skeet, trap, black powder or any other similar sport shooting item the township orders for their regulations.
 Once this draft ordinance amendment is prepared it should be presented to and reviewed to the township board before being submitted to the Planning Commission for it to conduct all necessary hearings and review and to provide its input as required by applicable State statues and local ordinances.
 A. Martel seconded.
 No further discussion.
 A. Martel – yes, B. Cook – yes, B. Petersen – no, K. Windiate – yes, S. Schultz – yes.
 Motion approved 4-1.

 9. Designated Assessor – S. Schultz reviewed duties of the state assessor as well as reviewed the property assessment reform in 2018 that went statewide.
 AMAR - Audit of Minimum Assessing Requirements.
-Consists of two sections.
-Technical section, items from the statue and the Assessment Role Analysis.
-At the conclusion of the AMAR review it is either compliant than it is done for the next 5 years.
-If not compliant, the designated assessor steps in to review or help the local units with a corrective plan of action (CAP) Once fixed, it is good to go for another 5 years.
 S. Schultz motions Torch Lake Township approves the inter local agreement naming the Antrim County Equalization Director Jamie Houserman, who is an individual qualified and certified by the State Tax Commission as a Master Assessing officer to be a County Designated Assessor for Antrim County.
 This is for all 15 Townships that will also follow this process.
 This needs to be completed by the end of 2020.
 Seconded by B. Petersen.
 Roll Call vote: A. Martel yes, B. Cook yes, B. Petersen - yes, K. Windiate - yes, S. Schultz - yes.
 Passed 5-0.

 E. Future meeting and hearings: